 In this proposal, we outline a program to derive the most robust and accurate prediction of the z-component of the interplanetary magnetic field (IMF B_z) with up to 24 hours advance warning.
-In essence, we aim to build up a prediction of IMF B_z by combining several distinct elements that arise on different temporal and spatial scales: slowly-evolving stream structure; rapidly-changing large scale perturbations from ICMEs; and high-frequency fluctuations from waves and turbulence.
+In essence, we aim to build up a prediction of IMF B_z by combining several distinct elements that arise on different temporal and spatial scales: slowly-evolving stream structure; rapidly-changing large scale perturbations from (interplanetary) coronal mass ejections ((I)CMEs); and high-frequency fluctuations from waves and turbulence.
 To achieve this, we will combine a diverse set of potential predictive techniques, ranging from statistical models to first principles algorithms, incorporating both remote solar and in situ observations.
 To quantify our success, we will develop a set of metrics that will reliably track our progress during the course of the investigation.
-In this section, we review what is currently known about IMF B_z , what work has already been done to attempt to predict, how our approach is unique and likely to succeed, and what lessons can be learned from the previous LWS Focused Science Topic (FST) addressing the same issue.

 Conceptually, it is illuminating to consider the various processes that contribute to a non-zero z-component of the IMF.
 The large-scale quiescent heliospheric magnetic field has no net B_z .
-Waves and turbulence can be superposed on top of this large-scale picture (e.g., Horbury & Balogh (2001)), but in, and of themselves, they do not actively drive space weather.
+Waves and turbulence can be superposed on top of this large-scale picture (e.g. Horbury & Balogh, 2001), but, in and of themselves, they do not actively drive substantial space weather.
 From a geoeffective viewpoint, large solar eruptions generating coherent flux rope structures that propagate relatively undisturbed to 1 AU represent the major source, particularly if the axis of the flux rope lies in, or near to, the ecliptic plane.
 In addition, fast CMEs drive fast-mode shocks ahead of them that compress the IMF, amplifying the wave/turbulent fluctuations.
 Additionally, draping of the large-scale field around the ejecta can result in large, sustained values of B_z (Gosling & McComas, 1987).
-Finally, and more as a bookkeeping exercise than a prediction, we will transform B_z from heliographic to geomagnetic coordinates to account for the semiannual variation in geomagnetic activity due to the so-called "Russell-McPherron" effect (Russell & McPherron, 1973)).
+Finally, it is worth noting that it is the z-component of the IMF in Geocentric Solar Magnetospheric (GSM) coordinates that is relevant for most space weather applications.
+The semiannual variation in geomagnetic activity due to this so-called "Russell-McPherron" effect (Russell & McPherron, 1973) is easily accounted for.

-Since the previous Focused Science Topic (FST) on this topic in 2007, seven years have elapsed.
-During this time, numerical models have improved, both remote and in situ observations have expanded, and our understanding of both the eruption process and evolution of CMEs through the solar wind is arguably better.
-Yet, in spite of many advances, it is not clear that any of them have improved our predictive capabilities: Predicting IMF B_z with any reliability, during disturbed time periods is a challenging and perhaps under-appreciated endeavor.
+Since the previous Focused Science Topic (FST) on this topic in 2007, numerical models have improved, both remote and in situ observations have expanded, and our understanding of both the eruption process and evolution of CMEs through the solar wind is arguably better.
+Yet, in spite of many advances, it is not clear that any of them have improved our predictive capabilities: Predicting IMF B_z with any reliability, during disturbed time periods is a challenging and perhaps underappreciated endeavor.
 Yet it is precisely during these geoeffective intervals where our predictions must be the most accurate and thus should have the highest priority.
-Had the July 23, 2012 event observed in situ by the STEREO A spacecraft instead intercepted Earth, for example, the massive field strengths (in excess of 100 nT), a good proportion of which was southward, would have produced unprecedented consequences to Earth's technological systems (Russell et al., 2013; Baker et al., 2013; Riley et al., 2013b).